 1. Failing to Report All Your Income

 It’s essential to keep in mind that all the tax forms you receive to document income are also sent to the IRS.
-Make sure to report all income on your tax return, including income from 1099s.
+Make sure to report all income on your tax return, including income from 1099s, to avoid being flagged for an audit.

 2. Getting Sloppy with Your Business Expenses